 There are two ways you can approach this: read through the Working Sheets to better calculate your cash equivalents, or download an accounting software that does it for you.

-KashFlow’s software has been designed to make filing all tax returns, including the P11D, easy.
+KashFlow’s digital bookkeeping software has been designed to make filing all tax returns, including the P11D, easy.

 - We’re HMRC-accredited and link directly, so your returns are filed to the right place and on time.